frederic-perez/AmE-dictionary/data/idioms.md

 __guess again__ A rhetorical imperative indicating that the person being spoken to is mistaken about, and thus should reconsider, something. _You’d better guess again if you think I’m going to lend you any more money._
 __guilt complex__ :two: A very strong and persistent feeling of guilt regarding something or some event. _John developed a guilt complex after forcing his brother to move out._
 __guilty pleasure__ :four: Something that one enjoys or finds pleasurable but knows or feels to be bad, inferior, aberrant, or lowbrow, especially as might be perceived or judged by other people.
+__gully washer__ An extremely heavy rainstorm that usually lasts a short amount of time.
 __gulp down__
 __gun down__
 __gun it__ :two: To accelerate or increase speed suddenly or rapidly; to travel or move very quickly.
 Usually said while traveling in an automobile. _We’ll have to gun it if we want to make it to the movie on time!_